-Depending on the terms of the contract, a change in law that directly affects the execution of the works may be a Relevant Event for which an extension of time can be granted, for example if performance of the contract has been impacted by sanctions imposed on Russia and certain Russians by the UK.
+Depending on the terms of the contract, a change in law that directly affects the execution of the works may be a Relevant Event for which an extension of time can be granted.
+Examples would be if performance of the contract has been impacted by sanctions imposed on Russia and certain Russians by the UK or if legislation is passed to mitigate the effects of tariffs, which could not have been anticipated at the date of the contract.
 Although under unamended JCT contracts force majeure and changes in law are not "Relevant Matters" entitling a contractor to claim for additional loss and expense for any EOT allowed, an EOT if granted will at least provide relief against liquidated damages.
 Further, if having regard to the contract terms there is a variation to the specification or change to the Employer's Requirements instructed by the Employer to mitigate the effects of materials and labour shortages and delays, such instructions may be treated as a variation or change and be valued as such.